Welcome to Year 2

 Woodpeckers

-During guided reading, we will be diving into our exciting new narrative.
+As Authors, we will be diving into our exciting new narratives.
 The children will take part in a series of engaging hook lessons where they explore clues linked to the story.
 Using these clues, they will make thoughtful predictions, share ideas through discussion, and build their confidence in speaking and listening.
 We will be developing our inferencing and predicting skills, using spoken language to explain our thinking, listen carefully to others, and respond to our partners.

-As Authors, we will be practising spellings that make the /v/ sound.
-We will be learning that the /v/ sound can be spelt in different ways.
+As Authors, we will be practising spellings that make the /j/ sound.
+We will be learning that the /j/ sound can be spelt in different ways.

 Your child may wish to continue practising their Common Exception Words (CEWs) at home to support fluency and confidence in both reading and writing.
 Short, regular practice can make a big difference.